Acres of public green spaces including an urban forest of more than 15,000 trees.

 The Arbor Day Foundation has recognized Portsmouth as a Tree City USA for over twenty years.
 The Tree City USA program is sponsored by the Arbor Day Foundation in partnership with the U.S. Forest Service and National Association of State Foresters.
 Portsmouth achieved Tree City USA recognition by meeting the program’s four requirements: a tree board or department, a tree-care ordinance, an annual community forestry budget of at least two dollars per capita, and an Arbor Day observance and proclamation.

 In 2019 the Parks and Greenery Department also received The Arbor Day Foundation's Tree Growth Award; this was based on the Department’s high-achieving levels of education, partnerships, planning and management, and tree planting and maintenance.
 Portsmouth and Nashua were the only communities in New Hampshire to receive a Tree Growth Award.

-The City of Portsmouth Parks & Greenery Department invites the public to join members of the gardening team for free weekly tours of the formal gardens at Prescott Park.
-The garden tours are offered on Fridays at 11 am and 2 pm, starting August 2nd.
-The one-hour tour starts at the Liberty Pole on Marcy Street and then explores the extensive garden beds of the South Lawn and the formal garden planted around the anchor at the end of Prescott Park closest to the river.
-While discussing the plants and care that goes into maintaining the gardens, the Parks & Greenery staff will answer questions, identifying plants and explaining plant selection and care.
+In 2019, the City of Portsmouth Parks & Greenery Department gardening team offered free weekly tours of the formal gardens at Prescott Park each Friday in August.
+The one-hour tours led by two student interns, explored the extensive garden beds of the South Lawn and the formal garden planted around the anchor at the end of Prescott Park closest to the river.
+While discussing the plants and care that goes into maintaining the gardens, the Parks & Greenery staff answered questions, identifying plants and explaining plant selection and care.
 (Image credit: David J. Murray/ClearEyePhoto.com)